StephRoos/Data-Science/README.md

 # Udacity Data Science Nanodegree Projects
-Repo with all the projects submitted for the Udacity Data Science Nanodegree
+Repo with all the projects submitted for the Udacity Data Scientist Nanodegree